 This plan is a revision of the 2013 town plan.
 Information has been updated and new sections developed as needed.
 New sections include: Community Health, Hazard Mitigation and Flood Resilience, Air Quality, Forest Integrity, and Implementation.
 Scenic resources have been specifically identified and mapped.
 All maps have been updated or created to reflect new data and meet the needs of the plan.
 The plan was reformatted to incorporate new sections and improve online readability.
+This plan was amended in 2022 to add a new section relating to the placement of telecommunication towers.

 The 2018 East Montpelier Town Plan identifies town goals and actions to achieve the goals.
-A number of policies related to the goals have also been developed to ensure that the town plan is considered in state permitting processes (Act 250 land use permits and Section 248 public utility permitting).
+A number of policies related to the goals have also been developed to ensure that the town plan is considered in state permitting processes (Act 250 land use permits and Section 248 and 248a public utility permitting).
 Goals, policies and actions are identified at the end of each relevant section and compiled in Chapter 11: Implementation.